...

 Begin by measuring the tile to determine the exact location of the cut.
 Use a tape measure to ensure accuracy and a non-permanent marker or wax pencil to draw a visible, clean line on the glazed surface.
 If you’re working with glossy porcelain, place masking tape along the area to prevent chipping and draw your line on top of the tape.

-Step 2: Stabilize the Tile for Safe Cutting
+Step 2: Stabilise the Tile for Safe Cutting

 Place the marked tile on a flat, stable workbench.
 Use a rubber mat or anti-slip pad underneath to prevent shifting during cutting.
 If possible, clamp the tile at the edges—making sure not to crack it—for added stability.
 Leave a small gap under the cut line (e.g., overhanging the table edge or resting on support blocks) to allow the blade to pass through without hitting the table.